AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 ## Resolved issues available with Editor 2.0

-The following issues have been fixed, and no longer occur when using Editor 2.0:
+The following issues have been fixed, and no longer occur when using Editor 2.0 (aka New Editor):

 - When two or more columns are deleted from a table, the table structure becomes inconsistent or corrupted.
 (GUIDES-35438)
 - When a column is deleted from a table that contains merged cells, a new blank column is added.
 (GUIDES-30147)